huggingface/huggingface_hub/docs/hub/security.md

 # Security and trust on the Hugging Face Hub

+## Access Control in Organizations

+Members of organizations can have three different roles: `read`, `write` or `admin`.

+Members with `read` role have a read-only access to the Organization's repos and metadata (eg, the Organizations' members list, API token, etc).

+Members with `write` role additionaly have a write access to the Organization's repos.
+They can create, delete or rename any repo in the Organization namespace.
+They can also edit and delete files with the browser editor and push content with `git`.

+Members with `admin` role have all privileges on the Organization.
+They can update the Organization's profile, refresh the Organization's API token, and manage the Organization members' and their roles.

 ## Signing your commits with GPG

 `git` has an authentication layer to control who can push commits to a repo, but it does not authentify the actual commit authors.